How to Fix VLC Keeps Crashing on Windows, Mac, and Android

 These issues can occur on any operating system, making it important to understand the underlying causes and how to address them.

-Part 2: Why Is My VLC Crashed?
+Why Is My VLC Crashed?

-Understanding why VLC keeps crashing is the first step toward fixing the problem.
 Several factors could be responsible for VLC crashing on your device.
 These range from installation issues to problems with the media files themselves.
 Here are some common reasons:

 - Incorrect Installation: The VLC software might not have been installed correctly on your device, leading to instability.